PhD in Germany: Funded Doctoral Programs 2026

 Visa and Residence Permit for Doctoral Researchers

-Non-EU doctoral candidates need a visa to enter Germany and a residence permit for research purposes (§18d AufenthG) or a student residence permit (§16b AufenthG), depending on their specific situation:
+Non-EU doctoral candidates need a visa to enter Germany and a Residence permit for research purposes (§18d AufenthG) Or a Student residence permit (§16b AufenthG):

 - §20 AufenthG (Job-seeking visa) — After completing your PhD, you can apply for an 18-month job-seeking residence permit to find employment in Germany related to your qualification.

-Required documents for the visa application typically include: passport, proof of admission/employment, proof of funding, health insurance, proof of accommodation, and academic transcripts.
-Processing times vary from 4–12 weeks depending on the German embassy in your country.
+Required documents for the visa application: passport, proof of admission/employment, proof of funding, health insurance, proof of accommodation, and academic transcripts.
+Processing times range from 4 to 12 weeks.

 Daily Life as a PhD Candidate in Germany